russellrosario/JavaScripter/content/basics/cs.md

 +++
-description = "Algorithms, data structures, networks, CLI" title = "CS Advanced" draft = false weight = 200 bref="Computer Science is the theory, experimentation, and engineering that form the basis for the design and use of computers"
+description = "Algorithms, data structures, command line" title = "Computer Science" draft = false weight = 200 bref="Computer Science is the theory, experimentation, and engineering that form the basis for the design and use of computers"